Skip to main content

 Does the booking price seem too good to be true?

 When looking for reservations, check whether the price for the flight or holiday is a lot cheaper than the prices shown elsewhere.
 If so, you should be suspicious, and especially with the flight prices because these are mostly set by the airline.
+We all want to save money where we can, but it's better to pay a little more through a reputable site than to lose all of your booking through a scam.

 Look for the ABTA and ATOL Logos